elailai94/Joules/CONTRIBUTING.md

 > Note: Contribution enquiries should take place before any significant pull request.
 Otherwise, you risk spending a lot of time working on something that might be rejected for good reasons.

 ### Coding Convention
 Although there is currently no strict set of coding or style guidelines, it is advised that you use common sense when contributing code and make an effort to use a similar style to nearby existing code.
-It is strongly recommended that you read through the [Ruby style guide](https://github.com/styleguide/ruby).
+It is strongly recommended that you read through the [Ruby style guide](https://www.github.com/styleguide/ruby).

 ### Documentation Convention
-The YARD documentation
+The [YARD documentation style](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md) is used to document code.

 ### License
-By contributing to Joules, you agree that your contributions will be licensed under its [MIT license](https://github.com/elailai94/Joules/blob/master/LICENSE.md).
+By contributing to Joules, you agree that your contributions will be licensed under its [MIT license](https://www.github.com/elailai94/Joules/blob/master/LICENSE.md).